Achievable logoAchievable logo

 (spoiler)

-We haven’t learned about them yet, but municipal bonds are also unsuitable for retirement plans.
+We haven’t learned about them yet, but municipal bonds are also generally unsuitable for retirement plans.
 Retirement plans, like individual retirement accounts (IRAs), are tax-sheltered investment accounts.
 No matter what type of investment is in the account, the investor does not pay taxes at the time they make a return on their investments.
 Taxes are generally paid when the account owner pulls money out of the account in retirement.

 Key points